EaryChow/Blender-AgX-Resolve/README.md

 # Parameters
 These parameters work together, and thus one can expect any single parameter to drive other potential colour qualia.

-## Attenuation Rate
+## RGB Purity Attenuation
 Greater values increase the rate of chromaticity attenuation as tristimulus values ascend.
 Lower values will slow the rate of attenuation.
 Slower rates may induce cognitively dissonant gradations, where a cognition mislocates the 2.5D "layer" from "under" to "over" or "through".
 For more information, please read the ramblings around [Picture Formation here](https://github.com/sobotka/scise/wiki/Picture-Formation).

-## Hue Flight
+## RGB Rotations
 Controls the direction and rate of chromaticity angle flights.
 Value is degrees in CIE xy.
 Higher values will increase chromaticity angle flight speed toward the direction specified.

 ## Inset
-Attenuation + Hue Flight = Inset.
+Purity Attenuation + RGB Rotation = Inset.

-## Purity
+## Restore Purity
 Controls the general purity of the primary when processing is complete.
 Some colourimetries will yield values that are too strong, breaking the surface of the picture.
 To reduce purity, decrease value.
 For a complete round trip no operation, set to match the Attenuation Rate above.

-## Reverse Hue Flight
+## Reverse RGB Rotation
-Partially reverse the Hue Flight, but due to the per-channel mechanism, it intentionally won't actually cancel the hue flight, but leave some "shifts" in place, which is the whole point of the Hue Flight mechanism.
+Partially reverse the RGB Rotation, but due to the per-channel mechanism, it intentionally won't actually cancel the hue flight, but leave some "shifts" in place, which is the whole point of the Hue Flight mechanism.

 ## Outset
-Purity + Reverse Hue Flight = Outset.
+Restore Purity + Reverse RGB Rotation = Outset.

 ## Contrast
 General contrasts of specified regions.